ukiw200/challenges-23-24/security-challenges/03-tobedefined/description.md

 ![Alt text](images/SunTzu.jpg?raw=true "Sun Tzu - The Art of War")

 ## 0. Code Of Conduct
 In these challenges you will learn some basic cyber security skills including ethical hacking.
 It is crucial to understand (and therefor necessary to do as a first challenge) that you need to follow a code of conduct and respect any laws and regulations applicable.
-If you are not sure if it is legal and wihtout consequences, do not do it!
+If you are not sure if it is legal and without consequences --> DO NOT PROCEED!

 The examples below all refer to the UCLL website for which you have the right to perform the suggested actions.
 If you - unintentionally - do find confidential or personal data, you should inform us asap through e-mail at the following email address: privacy@ucll.be